szhabolcs/class-watch/README.md

 # class-watch
-This is the infoeducatie 2020 hackathlon repo!
+This is the infoeducatie 2020 hackathon repo!

 Used:
 * https://github.com/electron/electron-quick-start